 - XVI.
 A real flow from one sector to another is always associated with a financial contribution in the opposite direction.
 (Taking "associated with" to mean something like "paid for" this postulate rules out the existence of real transfers, i.e. the system as here set out has no room for unrequited real flows.) - XVII.
 A financial contribution from one sector to another can (but need not) be associated with financial contributions in the opposite direction. - XVIII.
-No financial contribution from one sector to another can be associated with both a real flow and a financial contribution in the opposite direction. - 4.
-The latter is of course a much broader class than the former since it includes all claims held by national sectors, whether against the rest of the world or against other national sectors.
+No financial contribution from one sector to another can be associated with both a real flow and a financial contribution in the opposite direction.

-These three postulates serve mainly to define aggregates which divide the various classes of financial contributions-between two sectors, between one sector and all other sectors, or between all national sectors and countries abroad-each into three sub-classes: (i) contributions ("payments") that relate to the exchange of real objects, (ii) contributions ("payments") that relate to the exchange of financial objects, (iii) contributions ("payments") that are transfers.
+These three postulates serve mainly to define aggregates which divide the various classes of financial contributions-between two sectors, between one sector and all other sectors, or between all national sectors and countries abroad -each into three sub-classes: (i) contributions ("payments") that relate to the exchange of real objects, (ii) contributions ("payments") that relate to the exchange of financial objects, (iii) contributions ("payments") that are transfers.
 Note that the postulates introduce an important asymmetry between the real and the financial circulation: Real inter-sectoral flows always have a financial counterpart, but the opposite does not hold true; real objects are never bartered, while financial objects sometimes are; the existence of real transfers is ruled out, while the existence of financial transfers is not.

 Finally, as part of the interplay between the real and the financial circulation we can define the total assets or wealth of a sector in the following way.
-The wealth ("net worth") of a sector is the sum (the logical sum) of three subclasses, namely (i) the class of real objects owned by the sector, (ii) the class of financial objects of which the sector is creditor, (iii) the class of financial objects of which the sector is debtor.
+The wealth ("net worth") of a sector is the sum (the logical sum) of three sub-classes, namely (i) the class of real objects owned by the sector, (ii) the class of financial objects of which the sector is creditor, (iii) the class d financial objects of which the sector is debtor.
 The wealth of a nation can be similarly defined.